Fur-Fight-Club/ffc-notifications-service/README.md

-# Fury Fight Club — Auth Service
+# Fury Fight Club — Notifications Service
 `ffc-notifications-service` is the service that handles every operations on the mailer and notifications of the Fury Fight Club project.

 It runs on port `4004` and is accessible at the following url: [http://localhost:4004](http://localhost:4004)